ahb7/CRUD_REST_APIs/README.md

     &emsp;PUT /users/<id> - Updates the user with the specified ID with the new data.
     &emsp;DELETE /users/<id> - Deletes the user with the specified ID.

-1. At first install Anaconda and Postman and MongoDB.
+1. At first install Anaconda, Postman and MongoDB.
 2. Create local environment:
    - conda create -n restapi python=3.9
    - activate restapi